 - 1. Open a keyword-driven test that includes the keyword that you want to implement. - 2.
 In the Keyword-Driven Test Editor, click Implement Keyword to the left of the keyword that you want to implement.
 The Select Keyword Location dialog box opens. - 3.
-Click Select to select the package and class to which you want to add the keyword implementation. - 4.
-Optional: Define the package name for the new keyword implementation in the Package field. - 5.
+Click Select to select the package and class to which you want to add the keyword implementation. - Optional: Define the package name for the new keyword implementation in the Package field. - 5.
 Define the class name for the new keyword implementation in the Class field. - 6.
 Click OK. - 7.
 Perform one of the following actions: - To record the keyword, click Yes. - To create an empty keyword method, click No. - 8.
-If you have set an application configuration for the current project and you are testing a Web application, the Select Browser dialog box opens.
-Select the browser on which you want to record the keyword. - Click Record.
+If you have set an application configuration for the current project and you are testing a web application, the Select Browser dialog box opens: - a) Select the browser. - b) Optional: If you want to test a web application on a desktop browser with a predefined browser size, select the browser size from the Browser size list. - For example, to test a web application on Apple Safari and in a browser window which is as big as the screen of the Apple iPhone 7, select Apple iPhone 7 from the list. - c) Optional: Select an Orientation for the browser window. - d) Optional: Click Edit Browser Sizes to specify a new browser size and to select which browser sizes should be shown in the Browser size list.